AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-3-RPA-and-Process-Cybersecurity.md

 ### Summary

-This article explains how Robotic Process Automation (RPA) supports Business Process Management (BPM).
-RPA uses software robots to automate repetitive and rule-based tasks by interacting with computer applications.
-It can support activities such as data entry, invoice processing, and transferring information between systems (Khantong & Sriboonlue, 2026, p.
+This article describes how Business Process Management (BPM) is supported by Robotic Process Automation (RPA).
+RPA uses software robots that interact with computer programs to automate repetitive and rule-based tasks.
+Data entry, processing invoices, and information transfer across systems are among the tasks it may assist with (Khantong & Sriboonlue, 2026, p.
 3).
-The authors review 83 academic studies and discuss how RPA relates to process selection, implementation, performance improvement, and organisational governance (Khantong & Sriboonlue, 2026, p.
+The writers examine 83 scholarly works and talk about the relationship between RPA and organizational governance, performance enhancement, process selection, and implementation (Khantong & Sriboonlue, 2026, p.
 1).

 ### Reflection

-I selected this article because it helped me understand that RPA is not only about completing tasks faster.
-I learned that organisations should analyse their existing processes and identify suitable activities before introducing automation (Khantong & Sriboonlue, 2026, p.
+I chose this article because it clarified for me that RPA is about more than just finishing jobs more quickly.
+I discovered that before implementing automation, businesses should evaluate their current procedures and choose appropriate tasks (Khantong & Sriboonlue, 2026, p.
 4).
-For example, routine inventory data entry could be considered for RPA, while physical stock checks and unusual discrepancies would still require human involvement.
-This connects with BPM because process analysis can help organisations decide which activities to automate and which activities still need human involvement.
+For instance, RPA might be used for normal inventory data entry, but human intervention would still be necessary for physical stock inspections and anomalous discrepancies.
+This relates to BPM since process analysis can assist organizations in determining which tasks should be automated and which still require human intervention.

 ---